/

 Epicor ERP

-As with most of the ERP vendors on this list, you’ll need a third-party application to integrate Epicor ERP with Salesforce.com, Microsoft Dynamics CRM, or SugarCRM.
+As with most of the ERP vendors on this list, you’ll need a third-party application to integrate Epicor ERP with Salesforce, Microsoft Dynamics CRM, or HubSpot.

 Sage ERP

-Sage also offers a CRM product along with their various ERP solutions.
-According to their website, Sage CRM integrates with Sage 100 and Sage 300, though that can vary by region.
+Sage also offers a CRM product, in addition to its various ERP solutions.
+According to their website, Sage CRM integrates with Sage 100 and Sage 300, although this may vary by region.
 For users of Sage 500 or Sage X3, it’s unclear whether Sage offers a direct CRM solution.
 Contact Sage for more information on product integration.

 Salesforce.com, Microsoft Dynamics CRM, and SugarCRM depend on third-party applications to integrate with Sage ERP.